Git-Mastery: Lessons

 SIDEBAR: Branch naming conventions

 Branch names can contain lowercase letters, numbers, /, dashes (-), underscores (_), and dots (.).
-You can use uppercase letters too, but many teams avoid them for consistency.
+You can also use uppercase letters, but many teams avoid them for consistency.

-A common branch naming convention is to prefix it with <category>/.
+A common branch naming convention is to prefix branch names with <category>/.
 Some examples:

 • feature/login-form — for new features (origin/feature/login-form could be the matching remote-tracking branch)